 Website 2: 19% desktop traffic and 81% mobile/tablet traffic

 Website 3: 91% desktop traffic and 9% mobile/tablet traffic

 Website Category: Web Development

-As you can the results vary quite a big based on the category and audience.
-Some were desktop heavy, while another was mobile heavy.
-The eCommerce/food website we looked at had over 81% of its traffic from mobile devices.
-This means everything done on that website should really be “mobile first,” then desktop.
+The results vary quite a bit based on the category and audience.
+Some were desktop-heavy, while another was mobile-heavy.
+The ecommerce/food website we looked at had over 81% of its traffic from mobile devices.
+This means everything done on that website should really be mobile first, then desktop.

-According to Cisco, traffic from wireless and mobile devices will account for two-thirds of total IP traffic by 2020.
-By 2020, wired devices will account for 34 percent of IP traffic, and Wi-Fi and mobile devices will account for 66 percent of IP traffic.
-Below is a look at mobile data traffic, measured by Ericsson over the past couple years.
-Over the past 5 years, cumulative mobile data-traffic growth was just under 1,600%!
+According to Cisco, traffic from wireless and mobile devices will account for over two-thirds of all IP traffic by 2023.
+Below is a look at mobile data traffic measured by Ericsson in recent years.
+From 2011 to 2016, the cumulative growth in mobile data traffic was nearly 1,600%!

 In the article they discuss some of the major factors mobile sites seeing these long load times and lower conversation rates, which include: